Central Intelligence Agency

 --Bruce w.
 Tucker, Director

 Most intelligence units of the U.S. Government have at least one black-level classified division.
 They are not easily identified by name and typically operate outside the "community" structure.
 They may use a front company or a seemingly vacant office or warehouse space as a base of operation "off book" without anyone giving it a second glance.
 The Clandestine Community considers these divisions the foundation of Black Budget operations.
 They are intentionally shrouded in mystery and often the topic of supposition, as there is no better way to hide something's true purpose than to surround it with speculation.
-It is a common practice in PsyOps to exploit one's fears and fuel conspiracies simply to deflect the truth.
-Unfortunately, the clandestine nature of these units make it nearly impossible for anyone with the skills and ambition to join one to do so.
+It is a common practice in PsyOps to exploit one's fears and fuel conspiracies in order to deflect the truth.
+Unfortunately, the clandestine nature of these units also makes it nearly impossible for anyone with the skills and ambition to join to actually do so.
 After all, how can one offer services to something that doesn't officially exist?
 Solving that problem is the first test.
 In this circumstance, one's actions, character, and accomplishments -- basically one's life, becomes a living resume.
 It is also when the sins of the past can come back and haunt a person.
 History never forgives, and it never forgets.